kSara29/web_dev_final/README.md

 Checks if an email address is already registered.
 ###### Details:
 Queries the database to check if any user has the specified email address (case-insensitive).
 Returns true if the email address is available (not registered), and false otherwise.

+#### PostController
+It contains methods for adding, editing, and deleting posts.
+Features include handling image uploads, user comments, and likes.
+The controller uses entity framework for database operations and integrates user authentication.
+This file is crucial for managing user-generated content and ensuring interactive user engagement on the platform.

 ### Services
 #### EmailService